The Things We Can't Stop

-The Things We Can't Stop is the sixth album by American rock band Cold.
-It was released on September 13, 2019 in the US through Napalm Records.
+The Things We Can't Stop is the sixth album by the American rock band Cold.
+It was released on September 13, 2019, in the US through Napalm Records.
 The album was produced by Jeremy Parker, who produced the previous album.
 This is Cold's first album since 2011's Superfiction.
 This is Cold's only album to include guitarist Nick Coyle, the first to feature bassist Lindsay Manfredi, and their first album not to feature bassist Jeremy Marshall and drummer Sam McCandless.
 Aaron Fulton was credited as the drummer.

 The first single "Shine" was released on June 27, 2019, along with an accompanying lyric video on the same date.